-Well, the main reason is that they need someone to take charge of sales.
-Sales are a significant part of any business, and since Chief Executive Officers have other responsibilities, there must be someone who can manage their time efficiently.
+The main reason is that they need someone to take charge of sales.
+Sales are a significant part of any business, and since Chief Executive Officers have other responsibilities, someone must manage their time efficiently.

-As the complexity of the company increases, a Chief Sales Officer is needed.
+As the company’s complexity increases, a Chief Sales Officer is needed.

 Companies need a Chief Sales Officer because the position supervises the company’s sales force.

 Sales are crucial to any company.
-To perform well, companies need a Chief Sales Officer who has experience in sales growth.
+Companies need a Chief Sales Officer with sales growth experience to perform well.